 Sometimes when making protein pancakes, it can be tempting to add extra protein powder to increase the protein content, however too much protein powder will often result in pancakes with a rubbery texture.
 Stick to the recommended quantity of 2 tablespoons of protein powder to prevent your pancakes from tasting rubbery.

-You can serve these chocolate protein pancakes as they are, or try topping them with any of the following toppings!
+You can serve these healthy chocolate pancakes as they are, or try topping them with any of the following toppings!

 - Peanut butter or almond butter